 Joseph N. Pineda is a member of the Audit and Risk Oversight Committee of the Company since December 2020.
 He is the Senior Vice President and Deputy Chief Finance Officer of SMC.
 He was formerly Vice President prior to his promotion in 2010 and has been the Deputy Chief Finance Officer since December 2005.
 He was previously Special Projects Head of SMC since 2005.
-He is also director of several subsidiaries of SMC Infrastructure, including SMC Skyway Corporation, SMC Skyway Stage 3 Corporation and SMC Skyway Stage 4 Corporation.
 He is a director of Philippine Dealing System Holdings, Corp.
-Mr. Pineda has a degree of Bachelor of Arts in Economics from San Beda College and obtained units towards a Masters in Business Administration degree from De La Salle University.
+Mr. Pineda has a degree of Bachelor of Arts in Economics from San Beda College and obtained units towards a Master's in Business Administration degree from De La Salle University.
 In addition, Mr. Pineda holds directorships in various SMC domestic and international subsidiaries.

-Antonette C. Tionko was elected a Director of the Company in March 2017, to replace one of the former nominees of the ROP for the year 2017-2018.
+Antonette C. Tionko was elected a Director of the Company in March 2017, to replace one of the former nominees of the ROP for the current year.
 She is currently an Undersecretary for Revenue Operations Group and the Corporate Affairs Group of the Department of Finance.
 She was previously a partner in SyCip Gorres Velayo & Co., Tax Services Division, and has over twenty-four (24) years extensive experience in the taxation of financial institutions, particularly banks, insurance companies and mutual funds, and is also knowledgeable in the taxation of the upstream Oil and Gas Industry.
-She is a lawyer by profession, and obtained her Juris Doctor degree from the Ateneo de Manila Law School in 1991.
-She also completed the Harvard University Program of Instruction for Lawyers in 1997, and the Asian Institute of Management program on Leadership and Strategy for the 21st Century in 2010.
+She is a lawyer by profession and obtained her Juris Doctor degree from the Ateneo de Manila Law School in 1991.
+She also completed the Harvard University Program of Instruction for Lawyers in 1997 and the Asian Institute of Management program on Leadership and Strategy for the 21st Century in 2010.

-Paola Sherina A. Alvarez was elected a Director of the Company in May 2018.
+Paola Sherina A. Alvarez was first elected to the Board of the Company in May 2018.
 She is a lawyer by profession and is currently an Assistant Secretary of the Department of Finance for various groups such as International Finance, Disaster Risk Financing and Climate Change, Green Finance, Financial Technologies, Communications, and Special Concerns.
 She also acts as liaison officer of the DOF to the House of Representatives and the Senate.
 She is likewise a member of the Board of Directors of Manila Toll Expressway Systems, Inc. Ms. Alvarez graduated from the De La Salle University-Manila in 2008 with a Bachelor of Arts degree in International Studies, major in European Studies.
 She received her Juris Doctor of Law degree from the Ateneo de Manila University in 2014.
 After passing the bar, she joined the Del Rosario and Del Rosario Law Office in April 2015, where she stayed until October 2015, handling labor, immigration and corporate matters.
 In November 2015, she joined the PDP Laban as its spokesperson.
 Atty.
 Alvarez also served as the Spokesperson of the Department of Finance from 2016 - 2018.